falcucci/dicomcrop/readme.md

 #### edges

-Extracts the edges around an medical image
+Extracts the edges around a medical image

 Returns the distance in pixels in the form: left,right,top,bottom